 I was very happy in prison.
 The only exception was in the early hours of the day, when the cruel persecutors would come to our room to beat, curse, and abuse us.
 This was the worst part of our daily life in prison.

 One night the consul had invited some of the Persian dignitaries and some people from the Egyptian aristocracy to his home.
 The consul ordered that I should be taken in chains to that banquet.
-When I entered, it reminded me of the captivity of the Imám Ḥusayn’s family and their arrival at the great gathering in the house of the governor of Kufih.
+When I entered, it reminded me of the captivity of the Imám Ḥusayn’s family and their arrival at the great gathering in the house of the governor of Kúfih.

 Before the consul could speak, I sat down and addressed him, saying, “Throughout the history of all religions, the Chosen Ones of God have been persecuted, chained, and forced to endure great hardships.
 It is a well-known saying that calamities are for the friends of God, and those who deny Him always follow the path of cruelty and injustice.
 Please ask all these people who are gathered here tonight what we have done that we